manubot/manubot-ai-editor/CONTRIBUTING.md

 ## Development

-This project leverages development environments managed by a Python [`setup.py` file.](https://packaging.python.org/en/latest/guides/distributing-packages-using-setuptools/#setup-py)
+This project leverages development environments managed by a Python [Poetry `pyproject.toml` file](https://python-poetry.org/docs/).
 We use [pytest](https://docs.pytest.org/) for testing and [GitHub Actions](https://docs.github.com/en/actions) for automated tests.
 [`pre-commit`](https://pre-commit.com/) is used to help lint or format code.
 A [Conda environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) is provided (via the file `environment.yml`) for convenience but is not required for development purposes.